Southern Baptists refuse to take back megachurch because it has women pastors

 “Messengers voted for conformity and uniformity rather than unity.
 The only way you will have unity is to love diversity.
 We made this effort knowing we were not going to win,” Warren said at a news conference after the results were announced.

-Church representatives also voted 9,700-806 to deny an appeal by a smaller congregation, Fern Creek Baptist Church of Louisville, Kentucky, which has had a woman pastor for three decades but came under heightened scrutiny this year.
+Church representatives also voted 9,700-806 to deny an appeal by a smaller congregation, Fern Creek Baptist Church of Louisville, Kentucky, which has had a woman pastor for three decades.

 “I knew they would uphold the expulsion.
 However, I guess I am a bit naive.
 I did not think it would be that drastic a result.
 I thought there were more people left in the Southern Baptist Convention who support the autonomy of the local church, if not women in ministry,” said the Rev. Linda Barnes Popham, Fern Creek’s pastor.